 How do you waterproof an existing window in a shower?

-You can waterproof an existing window in a shower by removing the window trim and window sill and replacing them with a waterproof material, such as vinyl or fiberglass.
-An easier way to waterproof your window is to add a shower curtain on the inside of the shower to prevent water from spraying onto it.
+You can waterproof an existing window in a shower by removing the window trim and window sill and replacing them with a waterproof material such as vinyl or fiberglass.
+You can also install a treatment such as a water-resistant shade over the window to prevent water from spraying onto it.

 What is the process for installing a window in a shower?